List of Barnyard characters: Duke

-Duke (voiced by Dom Irrera) is a sheepdog Border Collie who is in charge of the farmer's flock of intelligent sheep.
+Duke (voiced by Dom Irrera) is a Border Collie who is in charge of the farmer's flock of intelligent sheep.
 Duke is clearly no match for the intellect possessed by the sheep he herds.
 Duke loves being a leader and being in charge of things, though no other animal wants him to be the leader because he is too irresponsible.
 This is first shown in the film after Ben dies and Duke wants to take his position as leader, but no other animal except his fellow dogs and a reluctant cat, wants him to take the place of Ben and wants Otis instead.
 In the series, Duke fancies himself as the barnyard's unofficial safety inspector and makes the barnyard watch a boring safety film once every year.
 Duke only enjoys dog activities, such as playing ball, so he doesn't hang around with Otis and his friends much, and as a result, sometimes feels lonely and left out.

 Bessy

-Bessy (voiced by Wanda Sykes) is a sassy and coarse cow that has a tendency to yell and Abby's best friend (Daisy's in the film).
-She is not afraid to tell it like it is.
+Bessy (voiced by Wanda Sykes) is a sassy and coarse Guernsey cow that has a tendency to yell and Abby's best friend (Daisy's in the film).
+She is not afraid to tell it like it is but ultimately means well and can occasionally be nice.
 She also knows how to pull a prank.
-Bessy finds Otis childish and idiotic, so she lives by insulting him and assaulting him.
+Bessy finds Otis childish and idiotic, so she lives by insulting and assaulting him.
 Despite Otis being intelligent, she believes him to be dumb.
 Pip is in love with Bessy, but she always rejects him, despite taking advantage of this sometimes.
 Bessy is also seen implicating with other animals, such as Freddy.
 She also disguises herself very little and does not participate in Otis' plans or appreciate his intelligence at times.
 She had a son who floated away with balloons at a county fair.
 All she has to remember him by is his cowbell, which, strangely, Otis has because Otis is identical to her son due to their coat color.
 In addition, she is the principal of the farm's school program and the judge of its court.